verifykit/verifykit-sdk-android/README.md

                 verifyKitTheme = theme
             )
         )
 ```

-You can call VerifyKit.startVerification(this) method from your Activity or Fragment.
+You can call VerifyKit.startVerification(this) method from your Activity or Fragment then get the result via VerifyCompleteListener interface from your Activity or Fragment.

-SampleActivity.kt
 ```kotlin
  VerifyKit.startVerification(this, object : VerifyCompleteListener {
             override fun onSuccess(sessionId: String) {
               // TODO operate SUCCESS process
             }
             override fun onFail(error: VerifyKitError) {
               // TODO operate FAIL process
             }
         })
 ```

-You can get the result via VerifyCompleteListener interface from your activity or fragment.
+You must pass the result to VerifyKit.onActivityResult
 ```kotlin
   override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {
         super.onActivityResult(requestCode, resultCode, data)
         VerifyKit.onActivityResult(requestCode, resultCode, data)
     }
 ```
 There may be a case when user chooses a third party messaging app for validation, sends a message, but doesn't return to main app and kills it.
 In that case, that user is verified with VerifyKit but the main app doesn't know it yet.

 To fix this, we have a method to check interrupted session status.
 ```kotlin
 VerifyKit.checkInterruptedSession(applicationContext, object : VerifyCompleteListener {
             override fun onSuccess(sessionId: String) {
                 // sessionId
             }
             override fun onFail(error: VerifyKitError) {
                 // error
             }
         })
 ```
 ## AndroidManifest
 Open the /app/manifest/AndroidManifest.xml file.

-Add the following meta-data elements, an activity for VerifyKit and intent filter for DeepLink inside your application element:
+Add the following meta-data elements, an activity for VerifyKit and intent filter for App Link inside your application element:
 ```xml
 <meta-data
             android:name="com.verifykit.sdk.clientKey"